 “You’re going to cut your throat teething on that glass, kid.”
 The child put the piece of broken glass in his mouth, looked at Lucy and babbled happily.
 “Ahh... not advised, sonny.
 I’d take that out of there if I were you.”
 The glass was removed and studied, turned over and held to the light, then handed to Lucy.
 Lucy accepted the gift.
 “On approval, right?
 Ahh, I see—this is your science project.
 Nice.
 Wanna see mine?”
 The child gurgled and tried to stand up.
 He made it a few precarious steps, looked surprised as he teetered and his legs gave way, then collapsed in a mound of indignation.
 His face turned red and he began to howl.

-“Some days that’s about how I feel, kid.”
+“Some days that’s about how I feel.”
 Lucy lay down on the tack room floor beside DazL.
 The crying stopped.
 “Lonely, too.”
 The child nodded and smiled.

 “C’mon.”
 DazL hooted at the invitation and crawled after Lucy to where the Chevy 6 sat atop its blocks and chocks.
 Lucy checked around for any other instruments of possible mayhem.
 There were none, most of the broken glass had fallen outside the tack room.
 He made no move to help the child to his feet.

 With a screwdriver, he shorted the generator terminal on the circuit breaker.
 An arc of electric blue leapt from the screwdriver’s shank to the engine block where it quivered.
 Lucy played with it, bringing the screwdriver closer then farther away from the breaker terminals.
 “If we get a good flash, the generator is charging and the trouble is somewhere else.”
 DazL looked on approvingly.
-“The somewhere else is our allegory—that word again—because we’re really going nowhere.
-And there is no trouble.
-Works fine.”
 A weak arc of crackling blue curved from the screwdriver to Lucy’s outstretched finger.
 “It all depends on where you stand,” he explained to the toddler.
 He played the spark like a yo-yo, pulling his finger in and out.
 “There’s a formula—inductive capacitance, something like that.
 See, no shock.
 Ow!
 Shit.”